OthelloPlusPlus/Libft/README.md

 ## Execution
 Functions have been designed and optimized for MacOS.
-Some adjustments have been made for cross platform compatability, however this can result in undefined behavior.
+Some adjustments have been made for cross platform compatability, however using it on other platforms can still result in undefined behavior.

 | Commands ||
 | --- | --- |